Historic California Earthquakes in Long Beach and San Francisco

-Before the quake, Grandma had been complaining that she was still using an old-fashined wood stove and needed a modern gas appliance, like almost everyone else had by that time.
+Before the quake, Grandma had been complaining that she was still using an old-fashioned wood stove and needed a modern gas appliance, like almost everyone else had by that time.
 Grandpa had been unconvinced to spend money on such an unnecessary luxury.
-They were one of the few households that had the old fashioned cast iron stove which required the building of a wood fire in the heat chamber.
+They were one of the few households that had the old cast iron stove which required the building of a wood fire in the heat chamber.

 Aftershocks continued for weeks.
 Streets were filled with brick and masonry rubble, especially in the downtown area.
-There was terrible destruction everywhere, with buildings collapsed or with their facades peeled down so they looked like toy dollhouses with intact interior rooms open to view.
+There was terrible destruction everywhere, with buildings collapsed or with facades peeled down so they looked like toy dollhouses with intact interior rooms open to view.

 Mom and her teenage friends went down to the armory to help out where the U.S. Navy had set up a soup kitchen to feed displaced citizens.
 They also enjoyed flirting with the sailors.